BigMax24/BigscreenCreatorClub/README.md

 11. We will keep the other settings as default but you may have to tune some numeric values under _Lightmapper_ to suit your environment's needs.
 You can view more info on these settings here: https://docs.unity3d.com/Manual/progressive-lightmapper.html

 12. Now we click _Generate Lighting_ and wait for the process to finish.
+You can see the progress in the lower right hand corner of the Unity window.

+> [!TIP]
+> If you find the size of your lightmap files are too large, try lowering the resolution of _Max Lightmap Size_ or the texels value of _Lightmap Resolution_.

 13. This is our result for the _screen lit_ lightmap.
 It seems a little too dim, so let's adjust the _ScreenEmissive_ intensity to emit more light.
 You may have to adjust this too depending on your environment and lightbake output.